 Alejandro Zendejas Vázquez holds a Master's degree in advanced studies of International Air and Space Law from Universiteit Leiden, the Netherlands.
-He was admitted to practise law in 2001 and holds a B.A.equivalent degree from Universidad Iberoamericana, Mexico City.
+He was admitted to practise law in 2001 and holds a B.A.-equivalent degree from Universidad Iberoamericana, Mexico City.
 His professional experience in the private sector has been focused primarily in the aviation industry.
-He worked for Interjet Airlines as a junior inhouse attorney; later to be appointed Legal VP in Grupo Hawk Mexico, a private air transport company.
+He worked for Interjet Airlines as a junior inhouse attomey; later to be appointed Legal VP in Grupo Hawk Mexico, a private air transport company.
 Mr. Zendejas was later appointed as General Counsel for Vivaaerobus.
-In the public sector, Mr. Zendejas served as General Deputy Technical Director and General Counsel in the Civil Aviation Authority of Mexico (DGAC); he continued his public service career thereafter, being appointed as General Deputy Director for Air Transport and Aeronautical Control at the DGAC, where he was able to execute sundry bilateral air services agreements - amongst others, the Mexico-USA agreement - and key amendments to the Civil Aviation Law in relation to air safety and security, as well as the foreign investment law regarding the maximum allowable percentage of foreign investment capital.
-As of February 2016, Mr. Zendejas has been in private practice with Cervantes Sainz, S.C.
+In the public sector, Mr. Zendejas served as General Deputy Technical Director and General Counsel in the Civil Aviation Authority of Mexico (DGAC); he continued his public service career thereafter, being appointed as General Deputy Director for Air Transport and Aeronautical Control at the DGAC, where he was able to execute sundry bilateral air services agreements - amongst others, the Mexico-USA agreement - and key amendments to the Civil Aviation law regarding the maximum allowable percentage of foreign investment capital.
+As of February 2016, Mr. Zendejas has been in private practice